How to Plan Healthy Family Meals on a Tight Budget

 A little work saves you a lot of money

-Saving money at the store also means doing a little bit of the work yourself.
+Cooking healthy meals on a budget means doing a little bit of the work yourself.
 Pre-chopped veggies are packaged in small quantities so you don’t realize how much you’re paying for someone else to cut them.
 Baby carrots seem fun, but you get a lot more for your money if you peel and chop them yourself.
 Broccoli crowns are more expensive than whole broccoli, and the stem is delicious in soups or casseroles,

 The same goes for packaged food.
 Boxed macaroni and cheese is a perfect example.
 Sure, it’s usually less than a dollar per box, but you can make a lot more mac and cheese for only a couple dollars more, and have plenty of leftovers for lunch.